k-nox/aoc/README.md

 # aoc

+WIP

-A CLI to make life a little bit easier when solving Advent of Code with Go
+A tool to make life a little bit easier when solving Advent of Code with Go.